Tooba7269/ML-Vehicle-Price-Prediction/README.md

 # 🚗 Vehicle Price Prediction using Machine Learning

-Welcome to the repository for my Machine Learning coursework project for **Unit 6G7V0015 – Machine Learning Concepts** at MMU.
+Welcome to the repository for my Machine Learning coursework project for **Unit 6G7V0015 – Machine Learning Concepts**.
 This end-to-end solution tackles a **real-world regression task**: predicting the selling price of vehicles based on historical car advertisement data provided by **AutoTrader**.

 ---